oqolarte/oblong/content/project/site.md

 It might sound tedious, because it is at first!
 Unlike what-you-see-is-what-you-get (WYSIWYG) CMS like Wordpress in which you can easily post a new blog, with SSGs, you will have to, at least, type your post offline, compile, and then push to your web host.

-But I'll take the massive freedom gains provided by SSGs[^4] anytime!
+But I'll take the massive freedom gains provided by SSGs[^SSG] anytime!

 ### Using Hugo